iBlameMattheww/Quantum-RNG/README.md

   I didn’t have time to source ideal high-bandwidth op-amps or ultra-fast comparators.
 I used what I had — and still got a working, feasible prototype.

 - **Optional 3D Enclosure + EMI Shield**
-  I also modeled a basic 3D-printed enclosure for the project and lined it with a copper EMI shield to help reduce electromagnetic interference and noise pickup from the environment.
+  I also modeled a basic 3D-printed enclosure for the project and lined it with a copper EMI shield and grounded it to help reduce electromagnetic interference and noise pickup from the environment.
 You don’t need the enclosure to run the project, but the CAD files and details are available in `/enclosure_cad/` if anyone wants to use or remix it.

 ---